leifos-gmbh/ILIAS/Services/Export/README.md

 All files stored in this directory will be accessible in the media pool management.
 Only users with "write" permission to the administration can access the files.

+### Import Validation
+#### Schema Files
+Schema files are located in the directory 'xml/SchemaValidation'.
+Schema files that are not located in this directory are not used by the import validation.